gthmb/jquery-free-transform/README.md

 	// show the controls
 	$('mydiv').freetrans('controls', true);

+##### Getting the bounding box

+You can retrieve the bounding box of the transformed selector by passing 'getBounds'.
+This method is only available for single selectors, not groups.
+It returns an object with the bounds information.
+This method is not chainable.

+	var b = $('mydiv').getBounds();
+	console.log(b.xmin, b.ymax, b.height, b.center.x);

 ##### Destroying the plugin
 If you want to remove the freetrans functionality from a selector, you can pass 'destroy'.
 It will unbind any events, and destroy the <code>$.data('freetrans')</code> object.